What-Is-A-Username/Aviation-Wiki-Data/README.md

 # Aviation-Wiki-Data

-A work-in-progress collection of Python scripts used to extract airport and airline data from Wikipedia pages and .csv files.
+A collection of Python scripts used to extract airport and airline data from Wikipedia pages and .csv files.
 Scanning of HTML is done using tools from the [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/) library.
 Extracted data is outputted into XML files for downstream applications.

-***Note to the reader:*** *Incomplete and inconsistent code documentation is provided for this repository, for this project was never initially intended to be shared publicly.*

 ## Functionalities